algorand/go-algorand/agreement/README.md

 The staging slot for a given period is important because its state is the precursor to cert and next votes.
-Once both a soft threshold for a value and the `Block` corresponding to this value has been observed by the node, a `proposalCommittableEvent` is emitted, which indicates that the node may cert or next-vote for the proposal.
+Once both a soft threshold for a value and the `Block` corresponding to this value has been observed by the node, a proposal `committableEvent` is emitted, which indicates that the node may cert or next-vote for the proposal.